felipem1210/freetalkbot/README.md

 Install go dependencies with `go mod tidy`.
 Run it as well if you add a new package

-For better golang developer experience you can install [golang-air](https://github.com/cosmtrek/air)

 ### Environment variables

 Check the variables in `env.example` file.
 Create `.env` file with `cp -a .env.example .env` and modify it with your values.